Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe ninth and final card, placed in the center bottom of the triangle, represents the final outcome unless you change course.
+Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
 Knight of Wands, when reversed: The dark essence of fire, such as a great conflagration: One filled with vitality and limitless appetite.
 A sexy and exciting person, obsessed with style and outward appearance, overconfident in their abilities, and foolhardy in their actions.
 A hot temper and domineering nature, coupled with a love of false drama and all things theatrical.
 Anxiety over remaining in one place or with one person for too long.
 The rapid approach, or more likely departure, of someone or something that ruptures your world.
 Often suggests travel as the result of discord, or cruel indifference.